loading basketball nba ishaan mishra

 Dave tapped me in through my former colleague Will Lievenberg who I worked with on the Just Women's Sports rebrand and the BR Media Lab and I was tasked with essentially being the de-facto creative director for the brand in those early startup stages and building up it's ethos, pillars and visual look and feel while Will developed it's messaging.
 Having a bit of a sandbox to enjoy experimentation and initial brand exercises, Will began researching target audiences while I figured out the finer aspects of brand design.
 Dave, Nina, Anna and the entire founding team at The Cool Down was a pleasure to work with and seemed to really resonate with our approach.

 I created the video above, with the iconic Rage against the Dying of the light poem to showcase the mission and purpose of the brand and it acted as a north star while developing the branding, finally getting to complete the outro once I had finalized the look and feel.
 It does a great job of showcasing the passion and inspiration behind this company and the whole branding, it really is meant to feel like a dynamic lightbulb moment.
+In the end, the brand balanced urgency and optimism without slipping into performative moralism.
+The work positioned The Cool Down as a translator between daily life and planetary consequence.
+One critical dimension of the project involved translating brand philosophy into an operational design framework that could function across a fragmented and constantly shifting digital media environment.
+Climate storytelling touches editorial, commerce, data visualization, social distribution, and partner integrations, so the design system needed to operate less like a static style guide and more like a scalable infrastructure layer for content production.

 Since the beginning, media businesses have been in the game of building audience segments and mobilizing those audiences to do something.
 Most American media has learned how to mobilize audiences on various platforms to click or view ads.
 To buy stuff.
 But in the wake of the climate crisis, there are certainly better uses of our time online and purchasing power, especially in an era of click to buy and fast fashion.
 In order to make this daunting and often anxiety inducing subject more accessible and actionable, we needed to be very practical in our design thinking as well.
+It became a modular operating system for storytelling, commerce, and behavior change - a unique balance.

 Humanizing a fragmented space meant taking a strong and evocative typeface that would have a sense of gravitas but it wouldn't be too overwhelming of a presence.
 It was a tough balance to strike and needed to do a lot of heavy lifting for any logo, and I felt like something more robust might be needed compared to other executions.
 The Cool Down enters as a social voice that curates content and builds audience while informing them.
 This is the positioning of the brand and where my initial ideation began when I was coming up with logo concepts and sketching out how to bring this to life.
+Every touchpoint reinforced trust, legibility, and a sense of practical momentum.

 A lot of the inspiration was drawn from meteorology and climate science, in an effort to take the more dry and less engaging informational material and turn it into a design language to help humanize the subject.
 I took cues from everything from the old Walt Disney World logos which harken to the era of Tomorrowland and the monorail to the clean features of the UN logo and it's ubiquity.
 I also tried to take some cues from media companies like The Next Web to showcase that we are a trusted news source.
 However there was also something very cool about how MTV used their logo as a clipping mask for music video content to give it some flair and personality, so I was definitely also inspired by that.
+The foundation we built gave the team leverage, velocity, and long-term coherence and so this initial logo development phase was so key.

 Beyond editorial and social expression, I approached The Cool Down as a systems design challenge, building a framework where content, commerce, and community could operate as interdependent layers rather than siloed functions.
 The platform architecture was informed by modular thinking, ensuring that product recommendations, educational explainers, and partner integrations could coexist within a unified narrative flow.